Learn to Skate

 Join the Learn to Skate interest list to receive information on upcoming sessions.

-Cost: $180 for 8 Week Session - $22.50 per class includes 30 minutes ice time & group instruction, skate rental, and 2 FREE public session passes per week of classes.
+Cost- ON ICE: $180 for 8 Week Session - $22.50 per class which includes a 30-minute on-ice group class once a week, skate rental, and the equivalent of 2 FREE public session passes per week of classes automatically added to your DaySmart account.

 • There are no credits, refunds or makeups permitted, outside of the makeup class, without express permission from Kristen Perdue, Skating School Lead